Teaching and Learning » ESL Program

 ESL Program

-There are several models designed to serve the needs of these diverse learners, and ACISD provides pull-out services through an ESL model.
+There are several models designed to serve the needs of these diverse learners, and RFISD provides pull-out services through an ESL model.
 At the elementary grades, these students are served in the classroom using sheltered instructional strategies.
 ESL teachers spend time in the classroom and in pull-out if needed.
 At the secondary level, most students have a period in the day where they have time dedicated to language development tied to the ELAR standards.
 A small few are served in the English classroom with an ESL-certified ELAR teacher only.
 It remains a district goal to support as many teachers as possible in obtaining their ESL Supplement.

-ESL Program Director: Jessica Robbins
+ESL Program Director: Christy Weete

 Campus ESL teachers include:

-• Pre-K through Kindergarten – Dianne Carbajal
+• Pre-K through 2nd grade – Ruth Castillo

-• 3rd - 5th grade – Edi Bishop and Donna Garcia
+• 3rd - 5th grade – Edi Bishop

-• 6th – 12th grade – Kimberly Clark
+• 6th – 12th grade – Amanda Calderon (Newcomer and Family Outreach Liaison)

 Additional Resources: